andrewliao11/dni.pytorch/README.md

+**disclaimer**: this code is modified from [pytorch-tutorial](https://github.com/yunjey/pytorch-tutorial/blob/master/tutorials/03%20-%20Feedforward%20Neural%20Network/main-gpu.py)
 # Image classification with synthetic gradient in Pytorch
 I implement the ***[Decoupled Neural Interfaces using Synthetic Gradients](http://arxiv.org/abs/1608.05343)*** in **pytorch**.
-The paper use synthetic gradient to decouple the layers in the network.
-This is pretty interesting since we won't suffer from **update lock** anymore.
-I test my model in mnist and archieve similar result as the paper claimed.
+The paper uses synthetic gradient to decouple the layers among the network, which is pretty interesting since we won't suffer from **update lock** anymore.
+I test my model in mnist and **almost** achieve result as the paper claimed.

 ## Requirement
 - pytorch